ka9cql/allstar/README.md

 12) ln -s /root/allstar/getdb .
 (It's OK if it says "file already exists")
 13) ln -s /root/allstar/gmtdate .
 (It's OK if it says "file already exists")
 14) ln -s /root/allstar/txlog .
 (It's OK if it says "file already exists")
+15) cd /etc/asterisk
+16) ln -s /root/allstar/downloadnews .
+(It's OK if it says "file already exists")
+17) ln -s /root/allstar/playnewstest .
+(It's OK if it says "file already exists")
-15) cd /srv/http/supermon
+18) cd /srv/http/supermon
-16) cp /root/allstar/AllstarBubbleDiagram.html .
+19) cp /root/allstar/AllstarBubbleDiagram.html .
 (Answer "Y" (YES) to overwrite file if it already exists)
-17) cp /root/allstar/AllstarBubbleDiagram2.html .
+20) cp /root/allstar/AllstarBubbleDiagram2.html .
 (Answer "Y" (YES) to overwrite file if it already exists)
-18) cd /root/allstar
+21) cd /root/allstar
-19) txlog             (NOTE: LEAVE THIS PROCESS  RUNNING! - It is the one that updates the bubble diagram in real-time!)
+22) txlog             (NOTE: LEAVE THIS PROCESS  RUNNING! - It is the one that updates the bubble diagram in real-time!)
-20) Open a web browser to this URL (substitute your Allstar node's IP address for the one shown here) - http://192.168.1.20/supermon/AllstarBubbleDiagram2.html
+23) Open a web browser to this URL (substitute your Allstar node's IP address for the one shown here) - http://192.168.1.20/supermon/AllstarBubbleDiagram2.html
-21) Watch the web page automatically change when someone keys-up, unkeys, connects or disconnects.
+24) Watch the web page automatically change when someone keys-up, unkeys, connects or disconnects.
 The page will also change if one of the connected nodes reports its statistics in the background (happens sometimes) and that report "looks weird" to my scripts.
-22) To compare this drawing with that from Allstarlink.org, try the "AllstarBubbleDiagram.html" webpage (NOTE: Unlike the previous one, this webpage doesn't have a "2" in its name)
+25) To compare this drawing with that from Allstarlink.org, try the "AllstarBubbleDiagram.html" webpage (NOTE: Unlike the previous one, this webpage doesn't have a "2" in its name)

 NOTES:
 --------------